Whistler History

 1900

-Trappers and prospectors settle in the area.
-Alta Lake was the original name of Whistler but the settlers start calling the area "Whistler" because of the shrill whistle sound made by the western hoary marmots who live among the rocks.
+Trappers and prospectors settle in the area which was originally known as Alta Lake.
+They begin calling it "Whistler" because of the shrill whistle sound made by the western hoary marmots who live among the rocks.

 1910